What Are My Legal Options If I Had An Accident On Private Property?

 Premises liability is a legal concept that covers the responsibility of an owner or property manager.
 As well as their duty of care to those who come onto their property.
 It outlines their liability should a person become injured on their property, when they are at fault, and what kind of damages can be recovered.

-If you are hurt on someone else’s property, you may be entitled to compensation.
+If you are hurt on someone else’s property (even if it was an Airbnb), you may be entitled to compensation.
 So long as you can demonstrate that their behavior or lack thereof was responsible for your injury.

 What You Need to Prove Your Accident On A Private Property